Investments FAQ (Canada)

 Interest rates on Church Investors Fund investments depend on the length and amount of the investment.
 Click here to review our current Investment Rates.

 Are my funds safe at Church Investors Fund?
 Is Church Investors Fund insured by the CDIC?

 Church Investors Fund securities are not insured by C.D.I.C. or any other federally regulated financial institution.
 To understand the potential risks of a Church Investors Fund investment we encourage you to review our Annual Report/Subscription Agreement and the Protecting Your Investments section.

 Church Investors Fund Foundation Bond funds may be redeemed at any time without penalty.
 Term Bonds that are prematurely redeemed will be assessed a 2% penalty on the amount withdrawn if it is more than one year from maturity.
-The penalty reduces to 1% if withdrawn within one year from maturity and 0% if withdrawn within three months from maturity.
+The penalty reduces to 1% if withdrawn within one year from maturity.

-Yes.
-Church Investors Fund can send you a check of the interest earned on a monthly, quarterly, semi-annual or annual basis.
+Church Investors Fund can send you the interest earned on Term Bonds by check or electronically on a monthly, quarterly, semi-annual or annual basis, depending on the size of the Bond.
 Of course, interest can also be rolled back into the investment.

 Yes, we provide investments in the name of trusts.